-Versace launches Milan Fashion Week fresh from Hollywood win
+Versace goes punk wild with homey looks

-MILAN (AP) — A triumphant outing at the Golden Globes primed Donatella Versace to help launch Milan Fashion Week menswear previews on Saturday.
+MILAN (AP) — Donatella Versace is embracing her own inner Versace.
+After coming off a triumphant outing at the Golden Globes, she helped launch Milan Fashion Week menswear previews for next winter on Saturday on a high note.

 Versace dressed three women for last Sunday’s awards show: Angelina Jolie, Saoirse Ronan, winner for best actress in a comedy, and star of the evening Oprah Winfrey, who wore a shape-hugging number to deliver her celebrated lifetime achievement award speech.